Ghosts Next Door

 4

-"As a sign that there are no hard feelings, are there any deceased family or friends that you'd like to have closure with one last time?"
+"As a sign that there are no hard feelings, are there any deceased family or friends you'd like to have closure with one last time?"
 Carl asked.

-"There is," I replied.
-"But that person is still alive."
+"There is," I replied. "but she's still alive."

 No comments: